antoinegodin/SFCSummerSchooParis2017/README.md

 ## R and Rstudio

 In order to get the most out of the labs, the students are required to have installed <a href="http://www.r-project.org2">R</a> and <a href="http://www.rstudio.com">RStudio</a>.
-In order to get familiarised with R, there are multiple tutorials and MOOCS online, I recommend the <a href="https://www.coursera.org/learn/r-programming">Coursera R Programming</a> course but you will find many others.
-The studentds are also required to do the following homework in `Swirl`.
+In order to get familiarised with R, there are multiple tutorials and MOOCS on-line, I recommend the <a href="https://www.coursera.org/learn/r-programming">Coursera R Programming</a> course but you will find many others.
+The students are also required to do the following homework in `Swirl`.

 ### Swirl